346292

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Shutterstock reported EBITDA of $46.27 million this quarter, resulting in a 21.3% margin.
-Additionally, Shutterstock has demonstrated extremely high profitability over the last four quarters, with average EBITDA margins of 27.5%.
+Shutterstock's EBITDA was $55.98 million this quarter, translating into a 26.1% margin.
+Additionally, Shutterstock has demonstrated extremely high profitability over the last four quarters, with average EBITDA margins of 26%.

 Shutterstock Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Shutterstock's free cash flow came in at $41.6 million in Q4, down 7.9% year on year.
+Shutterstock burned through $6.16 million in Q1, with cash flow turning negative year on year.

 Shutterstock Free Cash Flow

-Shutterstock has generated $103.8 million in free cash flow over the last 12 months, a solid 11.9% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+Shutterstock has generated $27.78 million in free cash flow over the last 12 months, or 3.2% of revenue.
+This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.

 Is Now The Time?

-Although Shutterstock isn't a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been a little slower over the last three years, and analysts expect growth to deteriorate from here.
-And while its growth in users has been strong, unfortunately, its ARPU has declined over the last two years.
+Although we have other favorites, we understand the arguments that Shutterstock isn't a bad business.
+Although its revenue growth has been a little slower over the last three years with analysts expecting growth to slow from here, its growth in users has been strong.

-At the moment Shutterstock trades at 6.6x next 12 months EV-to-EBITDA.
-We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
-And if you like the company, it seems that Shutterstock doesn't trade at a completely unreasonable price point.
+At the moment, Shutterstock trades at 8.4x next 12 months EV-to-EBITDA.
+In the end, beauty is in the eye of the beholder.
+While Shutterstock wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.